tschettervictor/xync/README.md

 This project was forked from https://github.com/aaronhurt/zfs-replicate.
 A special thanks to him for creating the original script.

+The biggest difference is that this script will only replicate data for the snapshots it creates, as opposed to a full replication that includes all snapshots.
+It only uses `-i` for incremental sends, and no flags for initial sends.
+This means you are free to create/destroy/manage snapshots on either side, as long as you stay away from the `autorep-*` naming scheme.

+It is possible to replicate using `-I`, but i chose not to becasue XigmaNAS snapshots have a certain naming scheme that (if used on both systems) coud interfere.
+If the same snapshot name exists on both sides, then using `-I` will fail.

 ## Features

 - The script follows strict POSIX standards and should be usable on any host with a POSIX compliant shell.